101: The Crawling Eye

 What color is the sky in your world?

-“What color is the sky in your world?” was a line uttered by Dr. Frasier Crane (played by Kelsey Grammer) to postman Cliff Clavin (played by John Ratzenberger) on the popular 1980s sitcom Cheers.
+“Tell me, what color is the sky in your world?” was a line said by Dr. Frasier Crane (played by Kelsey Grammer) to postman Cliff Clavin (played by John Ratzenberger) on the popular 1980s sitcom Cheers.

 An imitation of Señor Wences (real name Wenceslao Moreno, 1896-1999), a Spanish ventriloquist who made frequent appearances on The Ed Sullivan Show.
 He was known for his comic banter with a hand puppet named Johnny and a puppet hidden in a box who went by the name of Pedro.